 e-MFP publishes its first book: Taking Shelter: Housing Finance for the World's Poor

-While the 2020 European Microfinance Award spotlights the importance of savings, e-MFP takes the opportunity to look back to the 2017 Award and revisit the importance of housing.
-Even more than savings, housing is one of those parts of microfinance that has been around for decades, yet which remains relegated to niche status.
-And yet, like savings, housing finance holds out the promise of real-world improvements for millions of poor households while simultaneously expanding the opportunities for financial service providers (FSPs).
+Housing is one of those parts of microfinance that has been around for decades, but which remains relegated to niche status.
+And yet, housing finance holds out the promise of real-world improvements for millions of poor households while simultaneously expanding the opportunities for financial service providers.

 A great deal has changed since then.
 The new volume draws on the experience of nearly a dozen expert authors.
 In it the reader is led by Marja Hoek-Smit to see big picture and macroeconomic significance of low-income housing finance, introduced to the full breadth and complexity of the pro-poor housing ecosystem by the book's editors including a case study of the entire ecosystem in India, invited by Stuart Rutherford to meet several financial diarists as they go about constructing their homes, shown by Sandra Prieto and Patrick Kelley the full depth of of the decade-long experience of Habitat for Humanity's work on housing microfinance programmes of many dozens of FSPs around the world, introduced to the full spectrum of housing finance investment options -- public and private, debt and equity, from a local apex fund to capital market securitizations -- by an entire team of funders and investors: Deborah Burand, Claudia Rojas, R.V.
 Verma, W. Britt Gwinner, Lucie Astier Such, Vinod Kothari, and Mona Kachhwaha).